-As described in the Profiles TB article, Thunderbird saves personal information such as messages, passwords and user preferences in a set of files called a "profile", which is stored in a separate location from the Thunderbird program files.
+As described in the Profiles article, Thunderbird saves personal information such as messages, passwords and user preferences in a set of files called a "profile", which is stored in a separate location from the Thunderbird program files.

-Enabling the Profile Manager
+Starting the Profile Manager

-On 32-bit Windows:
+On 32-bit Windows

 "C:\Program Files\Mozilla Thunderbird\thunderbird.exe" -p